 Congratulations, you just developed your first application in Okteto Cloud 🚀.

 Okteto lets you develop your applications directly in Kubernetes.
 This way you can:

-- Test your application as fast as you type code, without typing either
+- Test your application end to end as fast as you type code

 - No more CPU cycles wasted in your machine.
-Hardware and network just limited by the power of the cloud
+Develop at the speed of the cloud!

 Okteto uses the

-okteto.yml file to determine the name of your development environment, the docker image to use and where to upload your code.
-Check the Okteto manifest docs to customize your development environments with your own dev tools, images, and dependencies to adapt Okteto to your own application.
+okteto.yml file to determine the name of your development container, the docker image to use and where to upload your code.
+Check the Okteto manifest docs to customize your development containers with your own dev tools, images, and dependencies to adapt Okteto to your own application.